FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 ## Repeating group schema

 A `<group>` has the same attributes as a `<message>` element since they both inherit attributes from the blockType XML type.
+See section [*Message element attributes*](#message-element-attributes) for details.
 A group has the same child members as a message, and they must appear in the same order:

 1. Element `<field>` defines a fixed-length field